 PBOC emphasized that all administrative agencies, public institutions, public service fee-collecting entities, and business operators must comply with relevant laws and regulations on Renminbi management.
 They are prohibited from refusing cash payments on grounds such as "multiple operational steps" and must respect the public's right to freely choose payment methods, collectively maintaining an environment conducive to cash usage.
-The regulations also streamline channels for complaints and reports, with punitive measures to be imposed on entities that refuse cash.
+The regulations also streamline channels for complaints and reports, imposing punitive measures on entities that refuse cash.

 As China's payment industry continues to evolve, the increasing variety of payment methods has introduced certain challenges to traditional cash payments.
 For instance, unattended stores often lack cash payment windows, leading to frequent situations where cash cannot be used for purchases.
 However, in the future, even these new types of scenarios must provide cash payment options.

 The regulations provide clear guidelines for new issues.
 For example, in scenarios adopting unattended or automated self-service equipment, appropriate measures must be taken to meet the public's cash payment needs under special circumstances (such as inability to use mobile payments, network failures, or equipment malfunctions).
 In places like parks, industrial zones, scenic areas, and schools that adopt unified management systems, convenient cash recharge and card refund services must be provided.
-When cash payments are accepted through conversion methods, no handling fees or restrictive conditions may be imposed that could hinder the conversion process.
+If conversion methods accept cash payments, they should not impose any handling fees or restrictive conditions that could impede the conversion process.

 Rights protection for the public at local PBOC branches

 The regulations also streamline channels for complaints and reports, with serious penalties imposed on entities that refuse cash and attract significant public attention or cause considerable impact.
-According to the regulations, if members of the public discover that fee-collecting entities or business operators refuse cash or discriminate against cash payments, they may preserve evidence and apply for legal rights protection at local branches of the PBOC.
+If people find that businesses or service providers are not accepting cash or treating cash payments unfairly, they can gather proof and seek help to protect their rights at local PBOC branches.

-Meanwhile, the PBOC emphasized that for business operators offering online reservations or transactions with offline service or product delivery, and capable of accepting payments in person, cash payments must be supported.
-They must not refuse cash on grounds such as "cash is easily lost during transit."
+Meanwhile, the PBOC emphasized that for business operators offering online reservations or transactions with offline service or product delivery and capable of accepting payments in person, cash payments must be supported.
+They must refrain from refusing cash due to concerns about its potential loss during transit.

 "You can't expect newcomers to master e-payment tools immediately"